wiwaszko-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/gsg_robot/index.rst

 ==========================================

-This Get Started Guide explains how to install the |lp_amr|.
+This Get Started Guide explains how to install the Autonomous Mobile Robot.

 .. toctree::
    :maxdepth: 1